-These property names should be delimited by (an arbitrary number of) whitespace characters.
-Note that logger, timestamp and message derive from the logging event, host is determined by static lookup, and domain and service correspond to the cells.domain and cells.cell properties in the event's MDC map.
+These attribute names should be delimited by (an arbitrary number of) whitespace characters.
+Note that timestamp and message derive from the logging event, while host, domain and service are properties added to the event's diagnostic context map.

 The key field name groupN, where N is an integer, means that the Nth substring (specified by parentheses) will be included.
 For N=0, group0 is identical to message, which means that the whole message string should be included as an identifier.